DaviZCodes/github-licenses-ranked/README.md

 Github licenses are tough.
 When I created my first repository, it took me hours to research and understand them.
 You are unsure whether to make your project open-source or not.
 You want people to collaborate but you also want control over your own work.

-With "Coding Licenses Simplified", you can :
+With "Coding Licenses Ranked", you can :

 - Filter through less restrictive to more restrictive licenses
 - Filter through most popular to less popular licenses